The top 10 toxic ingredients to avoid in your skincare

 This should draw our attention to those ingredients that do not have a comforting, recognisable explanation in brackets after their INCI term.

 Many of us focus solely on the marketing claims of skincare products and ignore the often-unintelligible contents of the ingredients list.

 However, it is in the ingredients list that the most toxic components might well be hiding, so which ingredients should be ringing alarm bells?

 If we can all identify the most obvious offenders such as parabens (linked to breast cancer), talc (a carcinogen often contaminated with asbestos), lead acetate (a neurotoxin and a carcinogen) and coal tar (a carcinogen that increases skin sensitivity), what else should be on our black list?

-The following ten ingredients are ones to avoid (and some of them might surprise you):
+The following ten ingredients are ones to avoid in your skincare

 1. PHTHALATES (check the label for: polyethylene, polythene, PE, polybutylane terephthalate, diethyl phthalate, dimethicone copolyol phthalate, butyl benzyl phthalate….).
 These chemicals are plasticisers used to give a product better consistency and pourability.
 They have been linked to an increased risk of breast cancer and reproductive issues.
 They are especially sneaky as they can hide within the seemingly innocuous term fragrance (see point 8).